 Take the Placement Assessment

 In Colorado you must meet the academic prerequisites to enroll directly into college-level Math and English courses.
-Take the Community College Placement Test (CCPT) assessment to see how prepared you are for college-level classes.
+The Accuplacer assessment test's will show how prepared you are for college-level classes.
 It is important to prepare by studying for you placement test in order to get an accurate score.
 We advise students to review Reading Comprehension, Sentence Skills, and Math with materials available on-line or at our location's Library.
 A guide to the study websites is also available at any Testing Center and our webpage.

 Once you are ready, come in to any of our testing center locations. (no appointment necessary).
 We have limited walk-in seating and you may have to wait as we approach the beginning of the semester.
 Scheduling an appointment assures you will be able to take the assessment when you come in.
 Plan to spend 1.5 to 2 hours for the total assessment (Reading Comprehension, Sentence Skills, and Math).
-If you have graduated from High School with-in the last two years fill out the High School Exemption form to see if you are exempt from taking the CCPT based on your High school grades.
+If you have graduated from High School with-in the last two years fill out the High School Exemption questionnaire to see if you are exempt from taking the Accuplacer based on your High school grades GPA and grades.